Mōri Motonari: Early life

 Mōri Motonari was born on April 16, 1497, under the childhood name Shōjumaru (松寿丸) in a small domain of Aki Province.
 He was the second son of his father, Mōri Hiromoto.
-His mother was a daughter of Fukubara Hirotoshi (福原広俊), but her name is unknown.
-His birthplace is said to be Suzuo Castle (鈴尾城), the base of the Fukubara clan and his mother's home.
+His mother was a daughter of Fukubara Hirotoshi, but her name is unknown.
+His birthplace is said to be Suzuo Castle, the base of the Fukubara clan and his mother's home.
 Today, there are stone monuments at the ruins of Suzuo Castle to commemorate the birthplace of Motonari at the castle.

 In 1500, his father was involved in a power dispute with the Ashikaga shogunate and the Ōuchi clan and decided to retire.
-He handed over the head position of the clan to his eldest son, Mōri Okimoto and moved to Tajihi-Sarugake Castle (多治比猿掛城) with his son Shōjumaru.
+He handed over the head position of the clan to his eldest son, Mōri Okimoto and moved to Tajihi-Sarugake Castle with his son Shōjumaru.
 Okimoto then took over Yoshida-Kōriyama Castle, the main stronghold of the clan.

 History remembers the young Mōri Shōjumaru as a fearless daredevil.
 It is said he escaped by night with some other children from his father's castle and met lord Amago Tsunehisa and his troops.
 Shōjumaru thought they were the ghosts of the Heike clan samurai, and so tried to become famous with a ghost hunt, a practice favored for the education of the youth of buke families.
 And so, Shōjumaru came openly to challenge the mounted warrior who looked to him like the general of the troops.
 It was Tsunehisa.
 The other children were trembling in fear, but not Shōjumaru.
 The young lord shot an arrow at the veteran lord.
 Tsunehisa swiftly caught it with his bare hand.
 Impressed by the bravery of his young opponent, Tsunehisa spared the boys, looking forward to battle against an adult Motonari.

 The following year in 1501 his mother died and in 1506 his father died due to alcohol poisoning.
 Shōjumaru stayed at Tajihi-Sarugake Castle but his vassal Inoue Motomori (井上元盛) began embezzling land and was turned out of the castle.
 Because he was now both impoverished and from a powerful family he was called the "Beggar Prince" (乞食若殿) by the common people.
 The young Shōjumaru was raised by a foster mother Sugi no Ōkata (杉大方), who was a great influence on him; they grew very close.
 She got him in the habit facing the sun and saying a Buddhist prayer every morning.

 In 1511, Shōjumaru officially became an adult and had his genpuku ceremony.
 He received the name Mōri Motonari (毛利元就).